Search Filters

 Baseline Anxiety and Depression Is Not Associated with Worse Postoperative Function or Satisfaction After Hip Arthroscopy

-Michael Rocca, MD, UNITED STATES Evan L. Honig, BA, UNITED STATES Matthew Kolevar, MD, UNITED STATES Andrew Tran, MD, UNITED STATES Samir Kaveeshwar, MD, UNITED STATES Jacob Hartline, MD, UNITED STATES Natalie Luanne Leong, MD, UNITED STATES Jonathan D. Packer, MD, UNITED STATES R Frank Henn, MD, UNITED STATES Sean J. Meredith, MD, UNITED STATES
+Michael Rocca, MD, UNITED STATES Evan L. Honig, MD, UNITED STATES Matthew Kolevar, MD, UNITED STATES Andrew Tran, MD, UNITED STATES Samir Kaveeshwar, MD, UNITED STATES Jacob Hartline, MD, UNITED STATES Natalie Luanne Leong, MD, UNITED STATES Jonathan D. Packer, MD, UNITED STATES R Frank Henn, MD, UNITED STATES Sean J. Meredith, MD, UNITED STATES

 University of Maryland , Baltimore, Maryland, UNITED STATES